Menu

 What happens at a felony arraignment in Cleveland, OH?

 The first court appearance of a person charged with a felony is called their “arraignment.”
 This hearing has the sole purpose of determining the defendant’s plea – whether it’s guilty, not guilty, or no contest.
-Make sure to discuss your defense strategy with your team of Cleveland criminal defense lawyers before attending this hearing.
+Make sure to discuss your defense strategy with your legal team of Cleveland criminal defense lawyers before attending this hearing.
 This will ensure the plea you enter is in line with your plan of defense.

 Ohio Courts System